dr-click/friends/README.md

   > Store the crawled HTML tags in document base database for better searching instead of storing in text field.

   > Add indexs for better seach performance.

+  > Use GraphDB for Friendships, like Neo4j

+  > Add destory friend feature

+  > Add more test coverage

 ## Notes